Skip to main content

 Fields:

-• Trust name — The name of the trust
+• Trust Name — The name of the trust

+Additional trust details (trustee, successor trustee, beneficiaries, funding status) live on the Estate Planning tab.
 Like businesses, trusts can be assigned as owners of assets and liabilities.

 Adding a Household Member